 Context-aware technologies, as we see them arriving in TVs and gaming consoles, for instance, reshape the user experience and the ways we interact – literally – with the services offered by these devices.
 The exact same phenomenon can be seen in the differences between how people buy or inform themselves on tablets versus smartphones.
 Different screens , context and experience equals different business consequences.
 Context awareness, 3-D cameras capturing gestures, NFC and augmented reality join the ranks of the overwhelming amount of technologies that got introduced in the multifunction devices and often mobile devices these past few years: gyroscopes, sensors, cameras, compasses, you name it.

-Digital business and multifunction dominance
+Digital transformation and multifunction dominance

 Location and context of use become increasingly important and at the same time location becomes of no importance for consumers themselves: they increasingly share, inform, ask, compare, buy and interact, regardless of time, space, location and context.
 Mobile marketing will continue to grow but not simply as advertising.
 It will become as multifunctional as the devices people use are and as the multi-channel or omnichannel behavior of consumers.